 I was single for a long long time after my divorce, and I loved it.
 Words cannot describe how much I loved singledom.

 I work with people all day.
 My job requires me to be upbeat, social, focused and to listen intensely.
 So to be able to go home to my cats, tea, chocolate, a book, and silence (except for the sound of the tv or radio sometimes) was something I soaked up like a sponge.
 I could do what I wanted, when I wanted.
 I could recharge.
+I could go out and meet friends if I felt like company.
 It says a lot about the man I married that I gave up a life I loved to become a couple again.

-Eating lunch alone is no problem.
-But if you eat dinner alone, you do stick out a bit, and the tables are usually not comfortable or well-situated.
+Eating lunch alone is no problem in Stockholm.
+But if you eat dinner alone, you do stick out a bit, and single tables are usually not comfortable or well-situated.